reframejs/reframe/docs/getting-started.template.md

 </html>
 ~~~

-Reloading the page 1 second later at 1:38 PM would lead to the same HTML but with `(Generated at 13:38:00)` instead of `(Generated at 13:37:00)`.
+Reloading the page 1 second later at 1:38 PM would lead to the same HTML but with `(Generated at 13:38:00)` instead of `(Generated at 13:37:00)`;
 The HTML is rerendered on every request.

-This page's HTML is dynamic.
+The page's HTML is dynamic
-Since we still don't load any JavaScript the page's DOM is static.
+and since we still don't load any JavaScript the page's DOM is static.
-Let's now use JavaScript to display the time where the DOM updates every second in order to always show the current time.
+Let's now load some JavaScript to update the DOM every second in order to always show the current time.

 #### HTML-dynamic & DOM-dynamic